Seven inclusive sport activities

 3. Tennis

 There are different types of tennis that are suitable for people with a range of physical disabilities, including wheelchair users.
 Tennis is also a popular sport for people who are partially sighted or blind in the UK.
-You play with a tennis ball that makes a noise so you can hear where it bounces when you hit the ball.
-As well as being a good cardio workout, tennis can also benefit your self-confidence, and reduce stress levels.
-Wheelchair tennis has the same rules as tennis, except the ball can bounce twice.
-Sensory tennis is also an option for people with complex disabilities.
+You play on a smaller court with a tennis ball that makes a noise so you can hear where it bounces when you hit the ball.
+As well as being a good cardio workout, tennis can also help to improve your self-confidence, and reduce stress levels.

 4. Badminton